Cyber Monday may be over, but great prices are here to stay.

 Q. How durable are night vision devices?

 A. Night vision goggles should be handled carefully because they’re not particularly durable.
 If you drop your goggles, chances are good that they’ll break.
-Some devices are designed to take more wear and tear, though, so if you’re afraid that you’ll damage your night vision goggles, look for a model that can take a little more abuse — and comes with a warranty to protect your investment.
+Some devices are designed to take more wear and tear, though, so if you’re afraid that you’ll damage your night vision goggles, look for a model that can take a little more abuse.

 Q. What’s the difference between night vision and infrared technology?